-Students must apply annually for financial aid by completing the current year FAFSA online at www.fafsa. ed.gov as well as the current year WCC Local Application that is available from the WCC Financial Aid Office.
+Students must apply annually for financial aid by completing the current year FAFSA online at www.fafsa. ed.gov.
 If the student's information is selected for verification, additional information will be requested from the student and must be submitted in order for the file to be completed and the student's eligibility determined.
 Students' files are reviewed and awarded on a first-come, first-served basis.
 Priority dates and deadlines are published on the Financial Aid page of the WCC website.